mousrij/devops-bootcamp-12-terraform/Notes.md

 # Terraform has been successfully initialized!
 ```

+This command downloaded the provider and put it into a local `.terraform/providers/` folder.
+You should gitignore the `.terraform` folder.
+The file `.terraform.lock.hcl` however, which was also created and keeps track of the installed providers, should be checked in to Git repository.

 It is recommended (and for non-offical providers - with a source other than hashicorp - even mandatory) to explicitly declare all the providers used in the project in a `required_providers` block like this:
 ```conf
 terraform {